soonick/soonick.github.io/_drafts/avl-trees.md

 When a tree becomes unbalanced, it has to be balanced by performing what is called a rotation.
 There are four different rotations that we can use to balance a tree.
 I'll use examples with only three nodes for simplicity, but the examples can be generalized.
 More specifically, once you find the node where the rotation needs to be made, you can make the rotation and disregard the sub-trees of the nodes below.

-<strong>LL - Left-Left</strong>
+## LL - Left-Left

-An LL rotation is necessary when we have a tree that is too heave on the right:
+An LL rotation is necessary when we have a tree that is too heavy on the right:

 [cc]
     4